Music That You Can Dance To: Background

 Music That You Can Dance To was the band's most dance music inspired album since their eighth studio album Nº 1 in Heaven (1979).
 The overall sound of the album was dominated by synthesizers and sequencers like Nº 1 in Heaven but it differed from that release by the inclusion of the heavily distorted bass guitar of Leslie Bohem, and the emphasis on discordant sound effects.
 "Music That You Can Dance To", "Fingertips" and "The Scene" represent some of Sparks' most hi-NRG dance music leanings.
 "Shopping Mall of Love", "Let's Get Funky", and (on the original U.S. edition) "Change" presented a side of the band's sound that is discordant and experimental, whereas "Rosebud" and the rerecording of their 1982 single "Modesty Plays" are not dissimilar from the synth-pop sound that the band had pursued on their previous two studio albums.
 "Armies of the Night" had been recorded for the supernatural horror film Fright Night (1985); the version that appeared on the European editions of Music That You Can Dance To was a re-recording.

+The song appeared in the movie RAD during the dance sequence.

 The recording of the album was the last time that the Mael brothers worked with the backing band line-up of guitarist Bob Haag, bassist Leslie Bohem, and drummer David Kendrick.
 This line-up had been in place since Sparks' tenth studio album Whomp That Sucker (1981).
 Sparks' next studio album, Interior Design (1988), was recorded as more of a duo with some guest musicians.
 Kendrick joined new wave band Devo and appeared on their seventh studio album, Total Devo (1988).